weavolutionmage/drachenwald/offices/herald/registeringnamesheraldry.md

 ---

 # Registering names and heraldic insignia
-  > Registering a device is a worthwhile effort.
+  > "Registering a device is a worthwhile effort.
 It involves communication, historical research and creativity, meaning you touch on all three aspects of the Society for Creative Anachronism.
 It allows you to make something and call it your own.
 It exposes you to a complicated process with a thousand years of history behind it.
-These are all Good Things.
+These are all Good Things."
-  (Karl Faustus von Aachen, Kingdom of Lochac)
+  -- (Karl Faustus von Aachen, Kingdom of Lochac)

 In the Society, you can freely choose a name, which your friends will call you.
 A different name can make the game richer, as you build up a persona, imagining yourself in a different age.